ladybug-tools/spider-gbxml-fixer/r0-4-0/fasst-fix-adjacent-space-surface-type/README.md

 <summary>Concept</summary>

-* Identify surfaces with two (or more) adjacent spaces and adjacent spaces have different space IDs
+* Identify surfaces with two (or more) adjacent spaces and adjacent spaces have different space IDs and the given surface type is invalid for two adjacent spaces
 * Fixes
-	* If tilt equals 90: update surface type to "InteriorWall", set exposedToSun to false, update CADObjectID to "Spider Fixer update: Interior Wall"
+	* If tilt equals 90:
+		* update surface type to "InteriorWall"
+		* set exposedToSun to false
+		* Update CADObjectID to Spider defaults
 	* If tilt not equal to 90: TBD

 Surface types to be checked:

-" InteriorWall
+* InteriorWall
 * InteriorFloor
 * Ceiling
 * Air